Vilbeee/Ville-s-Portfolio/S&P500 Project/README.md

-# [S&P500: Stock Data Cleaning and vizualization]
+# [S&P500: Stock Data Cleaning & Dashboard Creation]

-This is a project I did with the intention of creating a PowerBI dashboard, which would be useful for comparing stock data.
+This is a project I did with the intention of creating a Power BI dashboard, which would be useful for comparing stock data.

 ### Why this project?